apache/whimsy/MACOSX.md

 Homebrew is a package manager for OSX, which is used to install other tools.
 Follow the instructions from [brew.sh](http://brew.sh/).
 You might have to change shells if you are using csh.
-Bash works fine.
+Bash and zsh work fine.
 Be sure to read the Homebrew prerequisites; you may need part(s) of Apple's XCode.

 Verify minimum version installed using:

 ```
 $ brew --version
-Homebrew 1.6.0
+Homebrew 2.1.16
-Homebrew/homebrew-core (git revision 66e9; last commit 2018-04-11)
+Homebrew/homebrew-core (git revision 274de; last commit 2019-11-12)
 ```

 Update using: